Paul Nagymartoni

 Paul Nagymartoni (also Mertensdorfi, Nagymartoni Pál, Paul von Mattersdorf or Paul von Forchtenstein, Paul de Ferchiton; died June 1351) was an influential Hungarian nobleman and jurist in the first half of the 14th century, who served as Judge royal from 1328 to 1349.

-He was a loyal partisan of Charles I, who strengthen royal power after decades of civil wars and feudal anarchy.
+He was a loyal partisan of Charles I, who strengthened royal power after decades of civil wars and feudal anarchy.
 Under Nagymartoni, the prestige of his position was restored.
 He established a professional staff and bureau on a permanent basis, initiating structural and judicial reforms.
 After 21 years in office, he was dismissed by Louis I.

 Family

 He was born into the Nagymartoni (also known as Bajóti, and later Fraknói) family of Aragonese origin, as the son of Simon II, who functioned as ispán of Bars County between 1277 and 1278.
 Paul's grandfather Simon I and his siblings arrived to Hungary as members of the escort of Queen Constance of Aragon, who married King Emeric of Hungary in 1198.
 The family owned Bajót and subsequently Nagymarton (today in Burgenland, Austria, by its present–day name Mattersburg).
 Paul had a brother, Lawrence, who participated in Charles' various campaigns and married Margaret Haschendorfer, a daughter of Austrian noble Wulfing I Haschendorfer, whose other daughter Elizabeth was the wife of Kónya Szécsényi.
 Paul's sister Clara married Alexander Köcski, also a renowned soldier.
 Thus Nagymartoni had kinship relationship with both of his predecessor Köcski and successor Thomas Szécsényi in the dignity of Judge royal.

 Nagymartoni married twice; his first wife was Elizabeth von Pottendorf (fl.
 1325).
 After her death, Nagymartoni married Elizabeth Puchaim with royal permission in 1343.
 Her father was Austrian noble Henry Puchaim, whose other daughter Agnes was the wife of powerful lord Stephen Lackfi.
 Paul had a daughter Anne, who married her relative Albert Puchaim.